Building Repairs and Maintenance

 There are a number of hourly employees hired throughout the year to support teaching and research.
 Work study students, followed by non-work study students, are the preferred sources for hourly vacancies.
 You can list your opportunity directly on the student employment web site.
 All students, whether work study or not, must register with the Student Employment Office and obtain an authorization card prior to being hired.

-Chipped ice machines are located in the following places:
+Chipped ice machines for research are located in the following places:

 - Corridor near C315